 These two books—The Evolution of Calpurnia Tate and The Curious World of Calpurnia Tate by Jacqueline Kelly—have been sitting on my daughter’s shelf for a while, and I think that she’s just about outgrown them before she even got to read them.
-On the other hand, she may come back to them as an adult, because as a grown-up who enjoys children’s literature and YA, I found these to be super charming.
+Perhaps she’ll come back to them as an adult, because as a grown-up who enjoys children’s literature and YA, I found these to be super charming.
 Just maybe not for high schoolers.
 Middle Grades and teachers and moms.

 The second book, on the other hand, has less of an overarching plot and less urgency.
 It’s like vignettes which fans of Calpurnia might enjoy for their own sake.
 But I would say that it is not a must-read.
 The first book, though?
 It’s hard to say.
 I really enjoyed it and if it had a stronger ending I would unabashedly force it on people.
 But as it is?
 I would still recommend it for its historical perspective, its charm, etc. But it doesn’t add much to the modern conversation, until you go beyond what is in the book.
 So recommend, with one sizable reservation.